ryj1023/performance_task/README.md

 This performance task will test your ability to visualize, filter, and update large collections of data.

+Clone down this repository and create a new branch titled with your_name

-Clone down this repo, open in your favorite code-editor and run:
+Open the repository in your favorite code-editor and run:

     - npm install
     - npm start

 What you are being handed is a skeleton of the completed feature.
 We are more interested in how you make this project yours as opposed to simply being able to build it.

+When you are finished, push changes to your branch and let us know you are done working.

 The Task:
 Build a UserTable component that lists the entries within the /public/users.json collection.